Special Needs Financial Planning • Flat-Fee • Fiduciary

 What is “The Legwork” in financial planning?

-The Legwork is the work we do between meetings to keep a complex plan moving—so the right people talk, the right steps happen, and nothing gets lost at the handoffs.
+The Legwork is the work we do between meetings to keep a complex plan moving.
+The right people talk, the right steps happen, and nothing gets lost at the handoffs.
 It’s the follow-through that turns a financial plan into financial progress.

 See how The Legwork works →